WizardJR/nsw_fuel_price_checker/readme.md

 ## Feedback

-Please feel free to submit issues if you encounter any whilst using NSW fuel price checker.
+Please feel free to submit issues if you encounter any whilst using the NSW fuel price checker.